 The primary objective of the course is to offer some insights into various understandings of what Europe is.
 Therefore, the course presents a critical analysis of the key features accompanying the formation of European society and the system of states and presents theoretically grounded views on the processes related to their evolution.
 Moreover, the course intends to ground its explanations in the general, sociological understanding of history, thus transcending the “mechanical” enumeration of more or less important events, discussing instead long-term developments, bearing within themselves values and opinions justly understood as core elements of European culture and identity.
 The course is not intended to produce a single explanation of “Europe”, but rather to highlight cornerstones of our contemporary understanding of Europe.

-(please not that the range of courses may be subject to change.
-Definite list of courses will be announced in Fall)
+(Please note that the range of courses may be subject to change.
+Definite list of courses will be announced in fall)

 Lectured by former head of Czech Provincial Reconstruction Team in Afghanistan and long-year correspondent from the Balkans.